What are Sensory and Tactile Products for?

 For someone in late-stage dementia, who may be confined to bed will often like small tactile games that work the fingers and wrists.
-There is a wide range of fun handheld items that can help with boredom and thus alleviate stress and anxiety such as the Textured Tangle Mini or Busy Hands Kit.
-The latter has a number of different tactile objects and will provide long-lasting recreation for the user.
+There is a wide range of fun handheld items that can help with boredom and thus alleviate stress and anxiety such as our Busy Hands Kit.

 How do you know what to use with whom?

 With such a variety of different activity sources to choose, try to tailor each to the individual.
 Someone in the early stages of dementia will be open to try many different activities unlike those in the later stages who may be more limited in what they will try.
 Most people enjoy musical activities and the individual may be unwilling to join in with the singing but may like to bang a drum in time or wave a floaty scarf around – the main thing is that they are engaging with the activity.